Riya1721/100-days-dsa/README.md

-I am learning DSA and I will adding here the questions which i practice while learning about some topic for 100 days.
+I am learning DSA and I will be adding here the questions which i practice while learning about some topic for 100 days.

 # 100-days-dsa
 | Day    | Topic